How To Buy a Triplex & Is It a Good Investment?

 5. Limited options

 Even though triplexes are very desirable investment options, the number of triplexes you will find on the market is notably less than single-family homes, duplexes, and fourplexes.
-Therefore, if you are specifically searching for a triplex, you will have a difficult time finding them especially if you don’t know the right place to look.
+Therefore, if you are specifically searching for a triplex, you will have difficulty finding them, especially if you don’t know the right places to look.

 How Much Does It Cost to Buy a Triplex?

-The price of a triplex depends on some factors.
-Location, how big the triplex is, what material the triplex is built with, the utilities offered and the condition of the triplex affect the price at which a triplex will be listed.
+The price of buying a triplex depends on several factors.
+Location, size, material, utilities offered, and condition affect the price at which a triplex will be listed.

-One way to assess the cost of buying a triplex is to use the replacement cost.
-The replacement cost is the cost per square foot for building a triplex in a specific location and with the same features.
+One way to assess the cost of a triplex is to use the replacement cost, which is the cost per square foot for building a triplex in a specific location with the same features.

 According to Fixr, the average cost per square foot to build a triplex ranges between $95 and $220, depending on the location and layout of your unit.
-Fixr estimates that it costs over $787,500 to build a triplex in the US, on average.
-This price can vary based on the size of your units and amenities included.
+Fixr estimates it costs an average of over $787,500 to build a triplex in the US.
+This price can vary based on the size of your units and the amenities included.

-Zillow data shows that the average triplex with 4 beds and 3 baths in New York costs between $600,000 and $1.5 million dollars.
+Zillow data shows that the average triplex with four bedrooms and three bathrooms in New York costs between $600,000 and $1.8 million.

-Comparative analysis is your most reliable shot at arriving at an estimate.
-You can use any of the off market property search tools and search out the prices of triplexes in your area to get an estimate.
+Comparative analysis is the most reliable way to arrive at an estimate.
+You can use any of the off-market property search tools to find the prices of triplexes in your area.

 8 Tips for How to Buy a Triplex

-The first step towards purchasing a triplex is sorting out your finances.
-There are different financing options for you to choose from.
-The availability of these options will depend on whether the triplex will be your primary residence or not.
+The first step towards buying a triplex is sorting out your finances.
+Depending on whether the triplex will be your primary residence, you have different financing options.

 Conventional Financing

-Conventional mortgages are suitable for owner-occupants and investors.
+Conventional financing is suitable for owner-occupants and investors.
 Conventional mortgages conform to underwriting guidelines established by the government-sponsored mortgage giants Fannie Mae and Freddie Mac.
-For mortgage approval, a down payment of 20% is needed if you intend to live in one of the units, otherwise a 25% down payment will be required.
+For mortgage approval, a down payment of 5% is needed if you intend to live in one of the units.
+Otherwise, a 25% down payment will be required.

 When you’re looking for a mortgage lender, be sure to ask about the maximum loan amount they will approve.